tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 The [asset issuer] will in the creation of the [contract constitution] nominate a key or set of keys to "own" the asset and control all things related to _how_ the contract is run.
 They are known as the [constitution committee] (CC)

-The CC has the power to change everything inside of the [contract constitution].
-In most cases this will simply by the [asset issuer] but this can be any number of different cases from a DAO, nominated list of keys to a single specific key.
+The CC has the power to change anything inside of the [contract constitution].
+In many cases, the CC will simply be the [asset issuer]. but this can be any number of different cases from a DAO, nominated list of keys to a single specific key.

 ### The role of validator nodes